FREE Uber Tax Info Pack

 Our Free Uber Tax Info Pack is an absolute must for new Uber and UberEats drivers, or anyone thinking about starting.
 It includes a 5-day free email course called ‘Uber Tax Essentials’ that explains everything you need to know about Uber taxes.
 You’ll also get the DriveTax Uber Bookkeeping Spreadsheet and Uber Logbook Spreadsheet, plus free ABN and GST Registration.
 This is an essential download for all new or prospective drivers.

 If you want to get a deeper understanding of your ATO obligations as a rideshare or food delivery driver, our Understanding Uber Taxes online course is for you.
 It includes 30+ video lessons that will teach you how to manage your Uber taxes from start to finish.
 You’ll learn about GST, tax deductions, logbooks, depreciation and much more.
-It also includes step-by-step video tutorials on how to lodge your own Uber BAS’s and tax returns on MyGov and save hundreds in accountants fees.
+It also includes step-by-step video tutorials on how to lodge your own Uber BAS’s and tax returns on MyGov and save hundreds in accountant fees.
 Visit our course information page for more on the Understanding Uber Taxes course.

 Questions?
 Thoughts?
 Pop them in the comments below and I’ll get right back to you!